 Since his transformation, Michael has been violence free.
 He says what’s even better is he feels a peace that profoundly and positively impacts his relationships with his children, co-workers, acquaintances, and strangers.
-While the marriage that was tainted by his domestic violence did not survive, he now enjoys a loving, drama-free, and violence free relationship with an amazing and beautiful partner, Lynn.
+While the marriage that was tainted by his domestic violence did not survive, he now enjoys a loving, drama-free, and violence free marriage with his amazing and beautiful wife, Lynn.
 Michael and Lynn have a lazy goldendoodle named Hank and a jittery but lovable tabby cat named Bear.
 Together they enjoy spending time with their friends, adult children, traveling, hiking, kayaking, and working on home projects.